simondlevy/ArduRust32/README.md

 ## Example

-The very simple example I am using is adapted from Amir Shresths's [blog post](https://amirkoblog.wordpress.com/2018/07/05/calling-rust-code-from-c-c/).
+The very simple example I am using is adapted from Amir Shrestha's [blog post](https://amirkoblog.wordpress.com/2018/07/05/calling-rust-code-from-c-c/).
 In this example, your Arduino (C++) code calls a Rust function to add two integers together, and then reports the resulting sum in a loop.